csce585-mlsystems/RoostAI/README.md

 - Data ingestion pipeline

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the BSD-2 Clause License.
 For more information, see the `LICENSE` file.